We have detailed policies that cover our commitments to you.

 Freedom of speech

 This Policy sets out UCEM’s approach to freedom of speech for the benefit of students and staff of the Institution.
 It is applicable for UCEM events held on UCEM premises or through the Virtual Learning Environment, as well as for external events including CPD events.
-The Freedom of Speech Policy can be found here.
+Read the UCEM Freedom of Speech Policy.